SteveGilham/altcover/README.md

 It is assumed that the following are available

-.net SDK 5.0.203 or later 5.x version (`dotnet`) -- try https://www.microsoft.com/net/download
+.net SDK version as per global.json, or later minor version (`dotnet`) -- try https://www.microsoft.com/net/download
 PowerShell Core 7.1.0 or later (`pwsh`) -- try https://github.com/powershell/powershell

 The build may target `netstandard2.0` or `netcoreapp2.0/2.1` for deliverables, and `net5.0` for unit tests, but does not need any pre-5.0 runtimes to be installed (roll-forward policies are in place).